Before any conservation treatment is undertaken, the paper, parchment or papyrus support(s) and media are thoroughly tested for stability.

 Mild suction techniques can be used in conjunction for localized reduction of discoloration and acidity.

 Deacidification neutralizes existing acids and prevents further degradation using an alkaline agent that is deposited into the paper.

 Light Bleaching involves placing a paper object in a tray of alkaline water and allowing sunlight to reduce staining.
 The tray is covered with ultraviolet-filtering Plexiglas to protect the object from low-level ultraviolet radiation.

-Localized Bleaching is completed using mild chemical bleaches and a suction platen tool for highly controlled and localized treatment of stained areas.
-Dilute solutions of sodium borohydride or hydrogen peroxide are two of the safest and most effective bleaches.
+Localized Bleaching is completed using mild conservation-grade bleaches and a suction platen tool for highly controlled and localized treatment of stained areas.

 Removal of tape adhesives and residual staining is accomplished through the use of heated spatulas and solvents.

 Distortions in paper and parchment can be reduced with careful and controlled exposure to humidity in a humidity chamber, followed by the drying and flattening of the object between blotters and weighted glass plates or Plexiglas sheets.

 Tears and splits are repaired using a variety of Japanese or Korean papers adhered with refined wheat starch paste.
 Overall linings of Japanese or Korean paper are applied overall to the reverse of especially damaged or fragile objects.